-The combination of the 3 major sex hormones (Testosterone, Progesterone and Estradiol) come together to create your unique physiology.
+The combination of the 3 major sex hormones (Testosterone, Progesterone, and Estradiol) come together to create your unique physiology.

 If we lined up 100 healthy women and tested these 3 major hormones we would find high variability between each and every one.

-We would also find differences in their menstrual cycles, bust size, body fat percentage, basal metabolic rate and basal body temperature.
+We would also find differences in their menstrual cycles, bust size, body fat percentage, basal metabolic rate, and basal body temperature.

-Because each women is unique in the level of sex hormones that they possess, and it is these hormones that come together to help (in a major way) many of the attributes listed above.
+Because each woman is unique in the level of sex hormones that they possess, and it is these hormones that come together to help (in a major way) many of the attributes listed above.

 The bottom line:

-In most cases you will need to use a combination of symptoms and serum progesterone levels to figure out what your "optimal" progesterone level truly is.
+In most cases, you will need to use a combination of symptoms and serum progesterone levels to figure out what your “optimal” progesterone level truly is.

-In most cases you will find that there is some "trigger" or some "cause" of low progesterone that must be treated as well.
+In most cases, you will find that there is some “trigger” or some “cause” of low progesterone that must be treated as well.

-Which brings us to our next topic:
+This brings us to our next topic: